Modelling clumpy PDRs in 3D - Understanding the Orion Bar stratification: 3D PDR modelling

 and the total ensemble mass

 relating the constant $A$ to the ensemble mass.
-For the observed values of $\alpha$ below two the total number of clumps in one ensemble is dominated by the low mass clumps, while most of the ensemble mass is provided by the high mass clumps.
-The constant $C$ in Eq.~\ref{eq:MassSize} depends on the averaged ensemble density $\rho_{\rm ens}$ and the cutoff masses:
+For the observed values of $\alpha$ below two {\changed an ensemble contains more low-mass than high-mass clumps, still, the high-mass clumps provide a larger fraction of the ensemble mass}.
+The constant $C$ in Eq.~\ref{Eq:MassSize} depends on the averaged ensemble density $\rho_{\rm ens}$ and the cut-off masses: